 But once your child is older and has been pooping regularly, realizing that it’s been days since he has pooped can feel alarming.

-You might even get into power struggles with him, whether because of his refusal to sit on the potty or because of the accidents and soiled undies that eventually happen.
+You might get into power struggles with him, whether because of his refusal to sit on the potty or for the accidents and soiled undies that happen.

-How do you handle a toddler afraid to poop in the potty and resolve his anxiety?
-Take a look at these tips to help your toddler overcome his potty training poop anxiety and stop withholding his stool:
+How do you help him stop being afraid to poop in the potty and resolve his anxiety?
+Take a look at these tips to help him overcome his potty training poop anxiety and stop withholding his stool:

-1. Put your toddler on the potty after a bath
+1. Combine sitting on the potty with a fun activity

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Typically, you reserve baths for the end of the day, so that your child can be fresh for pajamas and a long night of sleep.
-That said, a warm bath can help relax him, both emotionally as well as physically.
+You likely reserve baths for the end of the day, so that your child can be fresh for pajamas and a long night of sleep.
+That said, a warm bath can help relax him enough to poop, both emotionally and physically.

 Once you’ve given him a bath, place a shirt over his top to keep him warm, then have him sit on the potty for a few minutes.

-If anything, the newness of this activity can help keep the pressure off of needing to use the potty, and actually encourage him to pass bowel movements.
+If anything, the novelty can help keep the pressure off of needing to use the potty, and actually encourage him to pass bowel movements.

 Many parents swear by certain foods to help soften stool and make it easier to pass.
 One of the most popular are the “P” foods, or fruits and vegetables that happen to start with P, including:

-You also want to avoid giving her the “BRAT” diet, or the food people typically eat if they have diarrhea.
+You also want to avoid giving your child the “BRAT” diet, or the food people eat if they have diarrhea.
 These foods are said to make you even more constipated:

 - Apples and applesauce

-4. Make potty use part of your toddler’s routine
+4. Make potty use part of the routine

-Is there a task in your toddler’s day that she does automatically and doesn’t fight at all?
-Maybe it’s putting her dish in the sink or placing dirty clothes in the hamper.
-She doesn’t fight these chores because they’ve become so ingrained in her routine.
+Is there a task in your toddler’s day that he does automatically without a fight?
+Maybe it’s putting his dish in the sink or placing dirty clothes in the hamper.
+He doesn’t fight these chores because they’ve become so ingrained in his routine.

 The same can be done with sitting on the potty.

-Make sitting on the potty part of her routine by doing it—regularly and consistently—before or after another task.
-Perhaps she can sit on the potty after having her afternoon snack, or right before you leave the house.
+Make sitting on the potty part of his routine by doing it—regularly and consistently—before or after another task.
+He can sit on the potty after having an afternoon snack, or right before you leave the house.

-She might fight going to the potty the first few tries, but eventually she’ll catch on.
+He might fight going to the potty the first few tries, but he’ll catch on.
 And the best part?
-By making potty use part of her day, she’ll fight it less and simply accept it as a given.
+By making potty use part of his day, he’ll fight it less and accept it as a given.

 5. Read children’s books about the potty

-Books are a fantastic way to ease your child’s potty training poop anxiety, especially when she can see that this is normal.
+Books are a fantastic way to ease your child’s poop anxiety, especially when she can see that this is normal.